What's in aN SMS and what are some EASY TOOLS you CAN IMPLEMENT

 A flight operation can have a full scale ICAO SMS framework in place, but not actually take safety seriously.

-Only when a staff member can openly report an issue and be thanked and recognized for doing so (and a commitment to fix the issue), will an SMS be effective.
+Only when a staff member can openly report an issue and be thanked and recognized for doing so (and receive a commitment to fix the issue), will an SMS be effective.